-    Only the Pi 3, 3+ and Pi Zero W have built-in wireless connectivity, but all other models can support a USB WiFi dongle.
-The Foundation offers its own branded WiFi dongle which has been fully tested for use with the Raspberry Pi.
+Only the Raspberry Pi 3, 3+, 4, and Raspberry Pi Zero W have built-in wireless connectivity, but all other Raspberry Pi models can support a USB WiFi dongle.
+We offer our own branded WiFi dongle, which has been fully tested for use with the Raspberry Pi.
 It is available through our distributors.
 You can, of course, use a dongle from another provider if you wish.

 Is there built-in Bluetooth?

-    I don't seem to get full-speed gigabit networking on my Pi 3B+.
+I don't seem to get full-speed gigabit networking on my Raspberry Pi 3B+.

 Although the Ethernet chip on the Raspberry Pi 3B+ is gigabit-capable, the connection from the chip to the SoC is still via USB 2.0, which limits the total bandwidth available to approximately 220–250Mbits/s in the real world.
 Although not gigabit, this is a healthy bump over the 100Mbits/s top speed of the 3B model.
 To get the best performance, you should ensure that Ethernet flow control is turned ON on your router.

 Does the device have support for any form of netbooting or PXE?